-As a queer, neurodivergent, and francophone Artist, Stéphane-Robert is driven to make Art inspired by his life experiences.
-Both his Art and his poetry are pathways for him to revisit traumas and thus create a powerful token of survival.
+As a Queer, neurodivergent, and francophone Artist, Stéphane-Robert is driven to make Art inspired by his life experiences.
+Both his Art and his poetry are pathways for him to revisit traumas or other memorires – and thus create a powerful token of survival.
 He grew up in a small agricultural town in Northern Ontario, and his experience of being a queer and neurodivergent person there still greatly influences his artistic practice.

-He studied part-time at Laurentian University for four years, where he took classes in the Arts and humanities (language, psychology, communications).
-Since then, he dedicates a considerable amount of his time studying Art history, poetry and language.
+He studied part-time at Laurentian University and Université de Sudbury for five years, where he took classes in the Arts and humanities (language, psychology, communications).

 He is a proud member of CARFAC as well as an artist-member of the Galerie du Nouvel-Ontario.
 Additionally, Stéphane-Robert has had several exhibitions at local establishments such as coffee shops and fundraisers, and he has had two successful private-sale exhibitions.
-In addition to publishing several poetry collections and zines, he has sold 40 paintings which now belong to 32 private collections in Canada and the USA.
+In addition to publishing several zines and a poetry collection, he has sold 44 paintings which now belong to 33 private collections in Canada and the USA.